 The Internal Revenue Code (IRC) Sections 382 and 383 limit annual use of NOL and research and development credit carryforwards in the event a cumulative change in ownership of more than 50% occurs within a three-year period.
-The Company has not yet completed an ownership change analysis pursuant to IRC Section 382.
-If a requisite ownership change has occurred or occurs, the amount of remaining tax attribute carryforwards available to offset taxable income and income tax expense in future years may be restricted or eliminated.
-If eliminated, the related asset would be removed from deferred tax assets with a corresponding reduction in the valuation allowance.
+The Company completed an ownership change analysis pursuant to IRC Section 382 through December 31, 2024 and determined that the Company experienced ownership changes on February 16, 2021 and June 1, 2022.
+Since all of the Company's federal NOLs have an indefinite carryover period, none of the federal NOLs generated prior to the ownership changes will expire prior to utilization, but will be subject to the annual limitations on future utilization.
+As a result of the annual limitation, approximately \$0.2 million of federal research and development credits will expire prior to utilization due to the ownership change occurring on February 16, 2021.
+The remaining federal research and development credits are available to offset federal tax liability within their respective federal research and development credit carryover periods (20 years), subject to the annual limitations on future utilization.
+State NOLs and state research and development credits may be similarly limited.
+The Company's use of federal and state NOLs and research and development credits could be further limited by ownership changes that occur subsequent to December 31, 2024.
+If eliminated, the related asset would be removed from the deferred tax asset with a corresponding reduction in the valuation allowance.
 Due to the existence of the valuation allowance, limitations created by future ownership changes, if any, will not impact the Company's effective tax rate.

-The Company's effective tax rate for the years ended December 31, 2023 and 2022 was 0%.
+The Company's effective tax rate for the years ended December 31, 2024 and 2023 was 0%.
 A reconciliation of the U.S. federal statutory income tax rate to the Company's effective income tax rate is as follows for the years ended:

-December 31,

-2023 2022
+2024 2023

 Statutory federal income tax rate 21.00 % 21.00 %

-State income taxes, net of federal tax benefits (0.29) 1.69
+State income taxes, net of federal tax benefits 1.76 (0.29)

-Research and development credits 5.74 2.81
+Research and development credits 5.19 5.74

-Permanent items and other (0.60) (0.11)
+Permanent items and other (0.70) (0.60)

-Change in valuation allowance (25.85) (25.39)
+Change in valuation allowance (27.25) (25.85)

 Total provision for income taxes

 The Company files income tax returns in the U.S. Federal jurisdiction and various state and local jurisdictions.
-As of December 31, 2023, all years remained subject to examination by tax authorities.
+As of December 31, 2024, all years remained subject to examination by tax authorities.